elixir-unicode/unicode_string/README.md

 ## Casing

+### Folding

 The [Unicode Case Folding](https://www.unicode.org/versions/Unicode15.0.0/ch03.pdf) algorithm defines how to perform case folding.
 This allows comparison of strings in a case-insensitive fashion.
 It does not define the means to compare ignoring diacritical marks (accents).
 Some examples follow, for details see:

 * `Unicode.String.fold/2`
 * `Unicode.String.equals_ignoring_case?/3`

+> #### Note {: .info}
+>
+> Although the folding algorithm commonly downcases characters, folding is not a general purpose downcasing process.
+It exists only to facilitate case insensitive string comparison.

 ```elixir
 iex> Unicode.String.equals_ignoring_case?
 "ABC", "abc"